Fact Sheet KEARNEY COMMUNITY HALL January 05 2022

 We’ve begun to resume use of the Hall on a limited basis by partners, generating income and awareness, even though renovations are not entirely completed.
 Covid 19 has limited use.

-Remaining tasks include: 1) Decking soffit, steps, exterior painting, facia, insulation, lights; 2) Leveling and graveling the parking area; 3) Bathroom lights, mirrors, shelves; 4) Kitchen triple sink, counter, cabinets, freezer; 4) Hall outlets, lights, fans; 5) Refinishing the dance floor, painting interior walls; 6) Exterior insulation, trim, gutters; 7) outhouses, outside storage, playground, horse shoes, outdoor grill, picnic area, landscaping, sidewalks; 8) Tables, chairs, sound management, sound system, projector, screen.
+Remaining tasks include: 1) Decking soffit, steps, exterior painting, insulation, lights; 2) Leveling the remainder of the parking area; 3) Bathroom lights and shelves; 4) Kitchen triple sink, counter, cabinets, freezer; 4) Hall outlets, lights, fans; 5) Refinishing the dance floor, painting interior walls; 6) Exterior insulation; 7) outhouses, outside storage, firewood storage, playground, horse shoes, outdoor grill, picnic area, landscaping, sidewalks; 8) Tables, chairs, sound management, sound system, projector, screen.

-Priorities are the deck steps & facia, parking, outhouses & storage shed.
+Priorities are the parking, outhouses, storage shed, triple sink, kitchen cabinets.
 Renovation is limited by dollars.
-We are always adding to a willing and capable volunteer labor pool, but are seeking cash for materials.
+We are always adding to a willing and capable volunteer labor pool, but are seeking cash for materials and continued contractor support.